 Getting Started With Cyber Security Awareness Training for Small Business

-When many people think of corporate cyber attacks, they think of newsworthy data breaches at massive companies.
-The truth is that cyber attacks are rampant among small businesses as well.
-According to CNBC,43%of all data breaches affect small and medium-sized businesses.
+In fact, CNBC reports that 43% of all data breaches affect small and medium-sized businesses.
 The same survey reports that only 28% of small businesses have a cyber security plan in place at all.
-Cyber security awareness training for small a business is necessary in the digital era.

-1. How To Recognize Social Engineering Attacks
+1. Teach Team Members How To Recognize Social Engineering Attacks

-Most successful cyber attacks don’t rely on advanced technology.
+Most successful cyberattacks don’t rely on advanced technology.
 Instead, hackers use a technique called social engineering to manipulate employees into handing over passwords and other sensitive information.
 Like con artists, these hackers pretend to be trustworthy individuals.
 Many have believable stories explaining why they need sensitive information.

 Employees require training and a solid plan from management to recognize and respond to social engineering threats.
 Hackers often use the real names of people related to the business along with proper spelling and grammar.